Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Introduction

 For the purposes of the present research, PINN-based eigenanalyses in structural mechanics are particularly relevant.
-A novel PINN algorithm proposed by \cite{Yoo2025} computes the natural frequencies of a cantilever beam based on classical mechanics, while addressing convergence issues and the tuning of associated hyperparameters.
-Similarly, \cite{Fallah2024_3d} developed a PINN model to capture higher natural frequencies for the free vibration of a three-dimensional functionally graded porous beam resting on an elastic foundation, obtaining benchmark results consistent with analytical solutions.
-Additionally, \cite{taniya} applied PINNs to solve both forward and inverse complex beam problems.
+A novel PINN algorithm proposed in \cite{Yoo2025} computes the natural frequencies of a cantilever beam based on classical mechanics, while addressing convergence issues and the tuning of associated hyperparameters.
+Similarly, \cite{Fallah2024_3d} developed a PINN model to capture higher natural frequencies for the free vibration of a three-dimensional functionally graded porous local beam resting on an elastic foundation, obtaining benchmark results consistent with analytical solutions.
+More precisely, in \cite{Fallah2024_3d}, the exact analytical solution of the differential equation for the mode shape is used to avoid normalization and simplify the calculations.
+Such an approach belongs to the class of supervised PINNs, which combine classical data-driven learning with physics-based constraints.
+This represents a significantly simplified framework compared to the unsupervised learning used in \cite{Yoo2025, Jin2022, HARCOMBE2023102136}, where the solution is assumed to be unknown and no labeled data is provided.
+Instead, solution is learned naturally through the training of the PINN using only the governing differential equation and the boundary and initial conditions.
+Moreover, since the solution is assumed to be known in \cite{Fallah2024_3d}, this can be classified as a sort of an inverse problem, whereas the case in which both the eigenmode and the eigenvalue are unknown belongs to the more complex forward–inverse category.
+The unsupervised forward-inverse approach is adopted in the present research as well.
 However, to the best of the authors' knowledge, no studies have yet addressed eigenanalysis for beams exhibiting nonlocal behavior.

-Thus, for the first time, the present study proposes a robust PINN algorithm for performing eigenanalysis of nonlocal beams.
-A consistent stress-driven nonlocal approach is employed to define the underlying differential equation, including the constitutive boundary conditions that arise in nonlocal beams.
-The proposed PINN methodology computes the first eigenstates of nonlocal cantilever and simply supported beams by solving a sixth-order differential eigenvalue problem, incorporating both standard boundary conditions and constitutive boundary conditions.
-Additionally, an analysis of the influence of key hyperparameters on the solution is presented.